objectionary/eo-lsp-server/README.md

 ## Using with Sublime Text

-To use this [LSP] server with [Sublime Text], you'll need to install the [LSP package].
-Then, open Sublime Text preferences for LSP (`Settings → Package Settings → LSP → Settings`) and add the following configuration to the user settings:
+To use this [LSP] server with [Sublime Text], you'll need to install the [LSP package] and configure it in `Settings → Package Settings → LSP → Settings`:

 ```json
 {